 North Island College offers English Placement Assessments in both online and paper and pencil formats.
 Online assessments are done with the Accuplacer Online English Assessments.
 Students will complete three assessments; an assessment of knowledge of grammar (writing skills), an assessment of reading comprehension, and a writing sample.
 Speak to an NIC advisor for information on doing your assessment on paper, rather than online.

 To prepare for your English assessment, see the English Placement Assessment Study Guide.
 To prepare for the Accuplacer online English Assessment, refer to the following materials:

-Available at the Campbell River, Comox Valley, Port Alberni and Port Hardy campuses.
+Available at campuses in Campbell River, Comox Valley, Port Alberni and Port Hardy.

 To book a keyboarding assessment, please contact the campus closest to you:

 A letter indicating your words per minute on one acceptable timing is provided at the end of the testing session.